 Always begin your exercise activity well hydrated.
 Drink at least half your body weight in ounces daily, and increase as necessary with exercise, and sip on fluids during your activity.

-If you want to be included in our August Shred10™ or have questions about what the Shred is all about, just send me a message HERE.
+If you want to be included in an upcoming Shred10™ or have questions about what the Shred is all about, just send me a message HERE.

 BANANA BREAD OVERNIGHT OATS

 ½ cup plant based milk, unsweetened

 2 Tbsp chopped pecans or walnuts